rockneurotiko/go-tgbot/README.md

 This is the first time I write Go code, so, if you see something that I'm doing bad, please, tell me, I love to learn :-)

+Also, some people had tell me that the way this library have to handle the functions is "too javascript".
+I am trying to be as much Go-like as I know, and the way I build the library chains are based in `mux` and `gorequest`, if you know a most Go-like way of build this, please, tell me!
+(I hate JS, and have heard that my library looks like JS made me sad xD)

 You can talk to me in [telegram](https://telegram.me/rock_neurotiko)

 ## Example